Medically reviewed on Aug 27, 2018

 The pain of golfer's elbow occurs primarily where the tendons of the forearm muscles attach to the bony bump on the inside of the elbow (medial epicondyle).
 By contrast, the pain of tennis elbow usually occurs at the bony bump on the outside of the elbow (lateral epicondyle).

-Many activities can lead to golfer's elbow, including:
+Besides golf, many activities and occupations can lead to golfer's elbow, including:

 - Throwing sports.
 Improper pitching technique in baseball or softball can be another culprit.
 Football, archery and javelin throwing also can cause golfer's elbow.